MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/How-to-roll-out-teams.md

 > [!NOTE]
-> For each workload, we'll call out key planning decisions you need to make as part of your deployment.
+> For each workload, we'll call out decisions you need to make as you plan your deployment.
 >
 > - Decisions that everyone needs to make
 > - Decisions that you may need to consider, depending on your organization profile & needs